Nek5000/NekExamples/eddy_psi_omega/README.md

-# Eddy solutions in doubly-periodic domain with an additional translational velocity.
+# Eddy solutions in doubly-periodic domain using the streamfunction-vorticity (psi-omega) formulation.

+This case demonstrates how to use the Nek5000 convection-diffusion solver as a 2D Navier-Stoke solver using the streamfunction-vorticity (psi-omega) formulation.

+Basically, vorticity is advected and the streamfunction is derived by solving a Poisson equation.
+(The Poisson equation is not solved efficiently here, this is just a demonstration of some of the capabilities that users can develop with the userchk routine.)

+Details (below) of the particular example are from the "eddy" example.

 This case monitors the error for an exact 2D solution to the Navier-Stokes equations based on the paper of Walsh [1],